LukeShortCloud/rootpages/src/ansible.rst

 Editions
 ~~~~~~~~

 There are two editions of Ansible available.
-There is the upstream
-Ansible community project that gets frequent updates and there is also
-Red Hat Ansible Engine, which is an enterprise solution.
-Ansible Engine
-is designed to provide a downstream version that is more stable, secure,
-and reliable.
-Support is provided that includes covers Core modules,
-priority bug and feature updates, documentation, and more.
+There is the upstream Ansible community project which receives no support.
+For enterprise users, there is Red Hat Ansible Engine which provides support that covers Core modules, priority bug and feature updates, documentation, and more.
 [42]

 Installation
 ------------